swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/swiss-profile-verification.md

 The usage of encryption MUST be enforced.

 ### 8.4 Transaction Data
-Transaction Data is NOT SUPPORTED and SHOULD NOT be used in this swiss-profile version.
+Transaction Data is NOT SUPPORTED and SHOULD NOT be used in this swiss-profile-verification version.

 ### 8.5 Error Response
 - `invalid_request_uri_method` is NOT SUPPORTED